vocdoni/gnark-prover-tinygo/README.md

  - 💉 Supports unit testing and many modern backends and curves.
  - 🔗 [vocdoni-node](https://github.com/vocdoni/vocdoni-node) is currently writed enterily in Go, like Gnark, which will increase the maintainability of the source code.

+**Read** about the comprehensive insights, decisions made, benchmarks and conclusions drawn in our article here https://hackmd.io/@vocdoni/B1VPA99Z3

 ## Project structure
 ```
   artifacts/        -> Includes generated artifacts for the implemented and compiled circuits.